Disclaimer: The partners on Finder's mortgage comparison tables are sorted in alphabetical order.

 Requirements to get preapproved

 - Proof of assets.
-If you have any assets like stocks, bonds, savings accounts, retirement accounts, or equity in another property, your lender will want to see documentation for them.
+If you have any assets like stocks, bonds, savings accounts, retirement accounts or equity in another property, your lender will want to see the documentation for them.

 - Employment verification.
 Lenders ask for verification of employment in the form of pay stubs and your most current W-2 forms.
 If you’re self-employed, you’ll need to provide at least two years of tax returns to verify your income.

 - Residence history.
 Lenders may ask for proof of your residency for the past two years.
 This could be a letter from your landlord if you rent or proof of your current mortgage if you already own a home.